johnwyles/docker-compose-media-center/README.md

 - [Deluge](https://github.com/linuxserver/docker-deluge): Deluge for torrent
   downloads.
+- [gluetun](https://github.com/qdm12/gluetun): **NOTE:** This is the
+  *base* container for the VPN connection and killswitch which all other containers in this Portainer stack are routed.
 - [NZBGet](https://github.com/linuxserver/docker-nzbget): NZBGet for Usenet
   downloads.
 - [SABnzbd](https://github.com/linuxserver/docker-sabnzbd) SABnzbd for Usenet
   downloads.
 - [Transmission-OpenVPN](https://github.com/haugene/docker-transmission-openvpn):
-  Transmission with OpenVPN for torrent downloads. **NOTE:** This is also the *base* container for the VPN connection and killswitch which all other containers in this Portainer stack are routed.
+  Transmission with OpenVPN for torrent downloads.
 - [Unpackerr](https://hub.docker.com/r/golift/unpackerr): Unpackerr for any
   unpacking in post-processing after download.